-Nutrient deficiency and toxicity symptoms in cassava were determined by Krochmal & Samuels (94) and Howell (84) in sand culture, and by Lee (100), Asher (12) and Howeler at al. (83) in nutrient solution.
-Color photographs and a detailed description of symptoms were published by Lozano et al. (104) and Asher et al. (15) They can summarized as follows:
+Nutrient deficiency and toxicity symptoms in cassava were determined by Krochmal & Samuels (94) and Howell (84) in sand culture, and by Lee (100), Asher (12) and Howeler et al. (83) in nutrient solution.
+Color photographs and a detailed description of symptoms were published by Lozano et al. (104) and Asher et al. (15).
+They can be briefly summarized as follows: